On this page

 An application fee is a fee charged by the broker at the point of a loan proposal or agreement in principle progressing to an application.
 It's charged to ensure that the applicant is serious about applying for the loan as the broker will not want to waste their resource on 'window-shoppers'.

-Applications typically take up a day to two days worth of administration depending on the complexity of the applicants and the deal.
-The good news for the borrower is that it's also normal practice for the application fee to be refunded upon the loan completion.
+Applications typically require one to two days of administration, depending on their complexity and the deal.
+The good news for the borrower is that it's also normal practice for the application fee to be refunded upon loan completion.

 It is important to understand what fees will be charged before you work with a broker so there are no surprises.
-Every broker should be explicitly transparent and in the loan proposal detail each of the fees or charges for the bridging loan.
+Every broker should be explicitly transparent and detail each of the fees or charges for the bridging loan in the loan proposal.

 Can a broker help secure regulated and unregulated finance?

-Although the bridging financing sector is a niche category within finance there are several further subcategories in the sector such as regulated bridging loans and unregulated bridging loans.
+Although the bridging financing sector is a niche category within finance, it has several further subcategories, such as regulated bridging loans and unregulated bridging loans.

-Whether a broker can help a borrower obtain a regulated or unregulated loan will depend on whether the broker or lender are authorised and regulated by the Financial Conduct Authority (FCA).
+Whether a broker can help a borrower obtain a regulated or unregulated loan will depend on whether the broker or lender is authorised and regulated by the Financial Conduct Authority (FCA).

 What's the FCA?

 The FCA is the conduct regulator for around 51,000 financial services firms and financial markets in the UK.
-They're tasked with protecting consumers, supervising those operating within the UK financial markets, enhancing market integrity and lastly enforcement.
+It is tasked with protecting consumers, supervising those operating within the UK financial markets, enhancing market integrity, and, lastly, enforcement.

 Image: FCA Website as of 2022